-Mike has worked in the Technology Sector for the past 20 years and has a passion seeing businesses apply technology effectively to actively improve the working lives of the people that work there.
+Mike Bell has worked in the Technology Sector for the past 20 years and has a passion seeing businesses apply technology effectively to actively improve the working lives of the people that work there.
 He has worked in both the public and private sectors and has covered a number of roles in the industry.
 He has global experience having worked in both the UK and NZ.

 As well as business, Mike has a real passion for supporting youth organisations.
 He is a mentor and judge for the Young Enterprise Scheme and co-founder of local youth organisation MVP.
 He has also been a youth rugby coach for the past 7 years.

 Mike is super excited about STEMFest and what it can do to raise the profile of STEM across the Bay of Plenty and is keen to be an integral part of making it a success.

 Marie previously worked in the UK for a top 3 bank.
 After gaining a first class degree in Social Policy and Administration she then moved into the technology sector.

 Marie started her career as a mainframe operations analyst, having been trained by IBM in London.
 Over the last two decades Marie has held a variety of positions in the technology, business and finance arenas.
 Her last role in the UK was to lead a global Data Warehouse project delivery team.
 Marie is ITIL © Certified and is passionate about delivering change and excellent customer service.
 Having worked with colleagues from around the world, from all different backgrounds, Marie values teamwork, diversity, knowledge sharing and empowering individuals.